-Honors for undergraduate commencement are based on the cumulative grade point average for the semester prior to the Spring.
+Honors for undergraduate commencement are based on the cumulative grade point average for the semester prior to the Fall.
 Honors for the diploma and final transcript are based on the cumulative grade point average, including the Fall semester.
 A minimum of 45 credits must be earned in residence at Bloomsburg University as of the next-to-last semester in order to qualify for honors at the ceremony.

 Honors are: Cum Laude, 3.50 to 3.74; Magna Cum Laude, 3.75 to 3.94; and Summa Cum Laude, 3.95 to 4.00.

 Application for Graduation

 It is the responsibility of the graduating students to complete the Application for Graduation and return it to their department in order to notify their department and the Registrar's office of their intent to graduate.
 Secondary education, double majors, and dual degree students must submit two applications, one to each department.
 If a student has a question or concern about eligibility, contact the advisor or department chairperson as soon as possible.

 It is the responsibility of the department to notify expected graduates if there are any graduation deficiencies.
-February 15 is the deadline for student submission of the application to the department.
-March 8 is the deadline for the departments to approve applications for graduation and submit to the Graduation Coordinator.
+October 1 is the deadline for student submission of the application to the department.
+November 1 is the deadline for the departments to approve applications for graduation and submit to the Graduation Coordinator.
 Department approval is necessary in order to be eligible to participate in commencement, have a name printed in the program, and for the degree to be granted.
-Students who will complete requirements for a minor or career concentration, please request verification of completion from the appropriate department to be sent to the Registrar for inclusion on the final transcript.
+Students who will complete requirements for a minor or career concentration, please request verification of completion from the appropriate department to be sent to the Registrar's office for inclusion on the final transcript.

 Awards will be presented for academic and other honors through individual departments.
 Contact the department or dean with questions or concerns.